Astarte902/SEA2GO-USB-Isolation-Module/README.md

     - Start once Electrical Schematic has finished

 - Housing
-    - Ensure all chosen components fit within housinng dimensions before progressing with Electrical Schematic
+    - Ensure all chosen components fit within housing dimensions before progressing with Electrical Schematic
     - Test print base design before modifying for this project to ensure no other modifications are needed